sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-upper-tier.md

 Crackline to steep finale.

 **46. Ma Marmalde (6a+)**
-Arete to ledges and tricky finale.
+arête to ledges and tricky finale.
 {.debolted}

 **47. Slam the Jam (5+)**